oswee/oswee.bak/README.md

 Somehow it feels right direction.

 12-Aug-2019
-Currently managed to Dockerize `./domains/public/` (multi-stage scratch build) which is public frontend.
+Currently managed to Dockerize `./domains/public/` (UPD: Renamed to `/internal/web/public`) (multi-stage scratch build) which is public frontend.
 I think i will split front-end in two parts.

 1) For public guest users and